 In method of signalling we propose to signal in the bitstream the points of class A (flat regions) using differential representation (e.g. cqp_delta_fpi = A[i] – A[i-1]).
 According to the proposed method decoder constructs mapping function using information about points of set A. For rest points of allowable Qp range the mapping function is assumed to be monotonically increased with step 1.
 For example, to reproduce current VVC mapping function following points need to be signalled: 30, 35, 37, 39, 41 and 43.

 Syntax and semantics

-In SPS, we propose to add a new syntax element chroma_qp_mapping_flag.
-When the value of chroma_qp_mapping_flag is equal to 0 the default chroma Qp mapping table is used.
-When the value of chroma_qp_mapping_flag is equal to 1, a chroma Qp mapping table is signaled in a following way: